ScottSucksAtProgramming/EMScribe/README.md

 ### Main Script

-To run the main script which demonstrates cleaning, extracting, and generating narratives, use the following command:
+To demonstrate cleaning, extracting, and generating narratives, use the following command:

 ```bash
 python -m scripts.main